 When shaped to your unique mouth, our custom dentures can be partials instead.
 These partial dentures replace just a few teeth rather than a full arch.

 Whether you opt for a custom or a partial denture, the goal is the same: restore functionality to your mouth for improved eating and speaking abilities.
-We want to help rejuvenate your bite as well as the shape of your face with our custom permanent or partial dentures.
+We want to help rejuvenate your bite as well as the shape of your face with our custom full or partial dentures.

 For greater stability and peace of mind, denture implants can be used to reinforce both removable and permanent dentures.
 These implant dentures are also ideal if the adjacent teeth are too weak to support a bridge.